 Even in slow motion, the evidence is inconclusive.
 It all happens so fast or, as Mosca says: "a bang-bang play."

 It is also said that in the fourth quarter, Mosca hit Kapp late after the QB had already released a pass.
-Then, with a forearm, Mosca buried Kapp’s head into the turf.
+Then, Mosca buried Kapp’s head into the turf with a forearm.

 Kapp, who had many players around him backing him up, tried to confront the defender unsuccessfully.
 If this happened, it is not seen in the footage available and was just off-camera.